dex2dot0/hmda-hero-website-5e8ce/content/pages/index.md

   - section_id: text-no-img
     type: section_content
     title: Ease Your Burden
-    content: |
+    content: >
       Leave the 0s and 1s to the computers.
-HMDA Hero will
+HMDA Hero lets you continue to work with your HMDA data in Microsoft Excel using the CFPB's LAR Formatting Tool but instead of editing raw data, you get a powerful helper packed with features.
     actions:
       - label: Get Started
         url: /docs/getting-started/installation